-- Move the disc to the desired location and change its orientation under the “Rotate” menu if needed.
+- Move the disc to the desired location and change its orientation if needed.
+Repeat this for any remaining corners.

 - Once the print has finished, carefully remove the helper discs by either snapping them off or using a sharp tool to remove the excess plastic.

 Didn't find what you what you were looking for?
 Try using our Troubleshooting Tool!